jensvanbellen/swapfiets_dwh/README.md

+# Jens van Bellen's solution to the Swapfiets dbt Analytics Engineer Case Project

+Welcome to my solution to the Swapfiets dbt case project.
+I cloned the [original repo](https://github.com/swapfiets-data/dbt-template) and added my changes in this personal repo.

+Below I have included the original README for visibility:

+---

 # Swapfiets dbt Analytics Engineer Case Project

 Welcome to the Swapfiets dbt Analytics Engineer case project!
 This README provides step-by-step instructions for setting up and running the project.